-During the absence of King Arthur from Britain, Sir Modred, already vested with sovereign powers, had decided to usurp the throne.
-Accordingly, he had false letters written-announcing the death of King Arthur in battle-and delivered to himself.
+During the absence of King Arthur from Britain, Sir Modred, already vested with sovereign powers, bad decided to usurp the throne.
+Accordingly, be had false letters written-announcing the death of King Arthur in battle-and delivered to bimself.

 As you read this story, be aware of details of appearance, behavior, and action that contribute to characterization.